Physical Assessment for Nursing Practice NU5082

 €400 See Fees and Costs for full details.

 Registered Nurses Only.
 See Requirements for full details.

 Applications for Semester 2, 2021/2022 now closed due to over capacity.

 Exact rooms to be confirmed.

-This module is designed for registered nurses who wish to develop or advance their skills in taking a detailed clinical history and performing a head to toe physical examination.
+Module Objective: To develop knowledge, skill and competence in the taking of a detailed clinical history and performing a head to toe physical examination.

 Module Content: Principles of Patient Assessment and Clinical Reasoning.
 Taking a history, demonstration and practice.
 Vital signs and global physical assessment.
 Assessment of the gastro-intestinal, cardiovascular, respiratory and neurological systems; demonstration and practice.
 The 'complete physical' examination.
 Legal and professional considerations.